← Back to Blog

 "Kalshi says 35%, Polymarket says 38%" "Market says 35%, history says 48%"

-Works when platforms disagree Works when the market is mispricing historical means - on any platform
+Works when platforms disagree (will disappear rapidly as these markets get more efficient and more popular) Works when the market is mispricing historical means, based on human psychology, and will work on any platform

 What's Next